arm-university/Arm-KSA-Framework/README.md

 Feedback centred on opinions about how the Framework should be changed to capture the knowledge, skills and abilities that are valuable to entry-level engineers.
 This included:
 -	Technical skills: skills sets, skills and skills descriptors
 -	Knowledge: knowledge substrands, knowledge areas and knowledge statements
--	Additional fields: including the tools, platforms, programming languages, methodologies and techniques which are applied by entry level engineers in the context of a specific skill or knowledge area.
+-	Additional fields: including examples of the tools, platforms, programming languages, methodologies and techniques which are applied by entry level engineers in the context of a specific skill or knowledge area.

 The Framework represents the sum total of this work, and is consequently a super-set of skills for entry-level engineers across software and hardware specialisms.
 One would not expect a single engineer to be proficient in all the KSAs but instead a job/role profile could be identified using the content of the Framework.